 A trip to Ireland isn’t complete without a visit to the famous Blarney Castle and a chance to kiss the Blarney Stone.
 This historic castle is steeped in myths, legends, and fanciful fairy tale, dating all the way back to the 10th Century.
 It is believed by many that kissing the Blarney Stone (block of limestone built into the battlements of the castle) will bring luck to that person.
 And it’s definitely one of the most photographed rocks in the world!

 Dublin is the UNESCO City of Literature and one of the key landmarks that you must visit here is the beautiful cathedral.
 St Patrick’s Cathedral sees more than 300,000 visitors each year and for literary fans, it holds high significance as the birthplace of Gulliver’s Travels.
 Author Jonathan Swift was dean of the church from 1713 to 1745.
 Every October, there is an annual symposium to celebrate his life and work.

-This entry was posted in Travel Inspiration and tagged Ireland, ireland holiday, ireland inspiration, irish landmarks, visit ireland, what to do in ireland .
+This entry was posted in Travel Inspiration and tagged Ireland, ireland inspiration, ireland vacation, irish landmarks, visit ireland, what to do in ireland .